Mehtab228/TaskMasterAWS/README.md

 12/3 ->
   - Adds a user settings page where the user can input their username and it will be displayed on the main page
   - Adds All task page where the user can click on a task on the main page and it will navigate to all tasks with information about the specific task

+12/4 ->
+  - Allows the user to view all of their hard coded tasks by navigating from their main page and clicking the All Tasks button
+  - Each fragment displays the state, title, and description of the task